JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

 * `--tcp-ip`: IP address for binding the tcp socket.
 (May be a local IP behind router/firewall/NAT).
 * `--token`: String that has to be the same as in the json init data to accept the job.

-# DEFAULTS
-If a specific argument is not available, it will default to:
+If a specific argument is not defined, it will default to:

 * `--udp-port`: 9999
 * `--udp-ip`: 0.0.0.0 (listen on all ips/devices)